-The Stadium Complex is on schedule to open in June 2009, with the 2009 being the inaugural season played in Arlington.
+The Stadium Complex opened in July 2009, with the 2009 football season being played in Arlington.

 In February of 2005, the City, as landlord, and the Cowboys Stadium, L.P., as tenant, entered into a funding and closing agreement for the Dallas Cowboys Complex Development Project.
-Pursuant to the agreement, the City will pay half the cost, up to \$325M, to build the Complex.
-In July of 2005, the City issued \$298M Dallas Cowboy Complex Special Obligations, pledging one-half cent sales tax, two percent hotel occupancy tax and five percent car rental tax.
+Pursuant to the agreement, the City paid \$325M, to build the Complex.
+In July of 2005, the City issued \$298M Dallas Cowboy Complex Special Obligations Series A, B, and C, pledging one-half cent sales tax, 2% hotel occupancy tax and 5% car rental tax.
+The 2005B bonds were refunded partially by Series 2008 in November of 2008 and the remainder was refunded by Series 2009 in April of 2009.
 The proceeds of debt issuance, along with interest earnings, and revenues from the pledged taxes, which are not required for debt service, provide the City's funding for the Complex.

 As part of the closing agreement, the City entered into a lease agreement with the Cowboys Stadium, L.P. (tenant) for lease of the Complex.
-The lease calls for an initial term of 30 years, after the new stadium opens, at a rental rate of \$2M per year and contains several renewal options.
+The lease calls for an initial term of 30 years at a rental rate of \$2M per year and contains several renewal options.
 The lease also provides the tenant with an option to purchase the Complex from the City at the end of the initial lease term and each renewal option thereafter.
 Under the lease, the tenant pays for all costs of operation and maintenance of the Complex.
-The tenant will also make separate annual payments to the City, beginning during the construction period, equal to five percent of the net naming rights revenue, if any, received by the tenant capped at \$500,000 per year.
+The tenant will also make separate annual payments to the City equal to 5% of the net naming rights revenue, if any, received by the tenant capped at \$500,000 per year.

 In July of 2006, \$148M Dallas Cowboy Complex Admissions and Parking Tax Revenue Bonds, Taxable Series 2006 were issued with a pledge of a 10% admissions tax and a \$3 parking tax for events held at the Cowboys Complex, with security provided by a Guaranty Agreement from The Cowboys Stadium L.P.
-The proceeds of the bond sale, along with interest earnings, will provide a portion of the Cowboy's funding for the project.
+The proceeds of the bond sale, along with interest earnings, provided a portion of the Cowboy's funding for the project.
 The bonds are not payable from or secured by any money raised or to be raised from property taxes or any other of the City's revenue sources.
 The bonds do not constitute a debt or pledge of the faith and credit of the City and are not reported as a liability in the City's financial statements but are disclosed as conduit debt.

-The City and the Dallas Cowboys Football Club, LTD. entered into a franchise agreement that requires the Dallas Cowboys NFL football franchise to remain in Arlington and to play all of the team's home games in the Complex for a minimum of 30 years after the stadium opens.
-If the lease renewal options are exercised, the Cowboys' obligation to stay in Arlington is extended for the renewal term.
+The City and the Dallas Cowboys Football Club, LTD. entered into a franchise agreement that requires the Dallas Cowboys NFL football franchise to remain in Arlington and to play all of the team's home games in the Complex for a minimum of 30 years with four tenyear renewal options.